WELCOME!

 Psalm 86:11 - Teach me your way, O Lord, that I may walk in your truth; unite my heart to fear your name.

 This is first and foremost for us, not just on the SWT, but most importantly as followers of Christ.
 Our goal is to “ascribe glory” to God, and we cannot do that without being our own authentic selves-who God made us to be.
-When we are operating in authenticity, we seek God’s guidance first and choose to be honest about where we are at.
+When we are living authentically, we seek God’s guidance first and choose to be honest about where we are at.
 We accept our imperfections.
 And instead of turning to guilt and shame, we seek to mirror Psalm 86:11.
-We don’t built this on the platform, worship leader John Thurlow says: “whatever we cultivate with Jesus off the platform, is what we carry with us onto the platform.”
+We don’t built this on the platform (stage), worship leader John Thurlow says: “whatever we build with Jesus off the platform, is what we carry with us onto the platform.”

 As worship leaders, we need to make Psalm 86:11 a continual prayer in our lives, to strive after who Christ wants us to be.